-Stormwater Runoff: That portion of precipitation that flows off the land surface during, and for a short durations following, a rainfall event.
+Stormwater Runoff: That portion of precipitation that flows off the land surface during, and for a short duration following, a rainfall event.

-Stormwater Treatment Facility: A structural Best Management Practice (BMP) designed to reduce pollutant loading to a receiving water by either reducing the volume of flow, providing for the biological uptake of pollutants, the limiting the loading of pollutants or allowing pollutants to settle out of stormwater flow.
+Stormwater Treatment Facility: A structural Best Management Practice (BMP) designed to reduce pollutant loading to a receiving water by either reducing the volume of flow, providing for the biological uptake of pollutants, or allowing pollutants to settle out of stormwater flow.

 Strategy: The way in which programs and activities are conducted to achieve an identified Intent.
-Previously In other comprehensive plans this is referred to as a "Policy".
+In other comprehensive plans this is referred to as a Policy.